Direct Release at Kahului Airport

 Step 8: Upon arrival we will need to verify your pet’s identification by reading the implanted electronic microchip with an electronic scanner.

-Step 9: After verifying identification we will then review the following documents (examples shown below):
+Step 9: After verifying identification we will then review all the required documents.

 Step 10: After all documents are verified, any and all fees are paid, and your pet(s) are clear of any external parasites including ticks, we may then release your pet(s) to you.
 Welcome to Hawaii!!